eugener68/Spotify_Playlist_Creation/README.md

 ### Windows & macOS executables (PyInstaller)

-This repository now ships with a shared PyInstaller spec (`packaging/AutoPlaylistBuilder.spec`) and helper scripts that bundle the Kivy UI and default configuration automatically.
+This repository now ships with platform-specific PyInstaller specs and helper scripts that bundle the Kivy UI and default configuration automatically.

 1. **Install build dependencies** inside a fresh virtual environment: